 In 2016 Gartner received somewhere around $800 million from software vendors.
 None of it declared per vendor.
-I estimate that Gartner receives roughly between $100 and $150 million in total payments from SAP.
+I estimate that Gartner earns roughly between $100 and $150 million in total payments from SAP.
 Does SAP want their customers to know about the SAM software category?
 (Oracle and Microsoft are also major funders of Gartner.)
 Well, let us ponder that for a moment.
-SAM is used to provide usage information to help customers negotiate against what are in most cases exaggerated under licensing claims brought by SAP.
+SAM is used to provide useful information to help customers negotiate against what is, in most cases, exaggerated under licensing claims brought by SAP.
 SAM can help customers know that they are over licensed (a term that is not in SAP’s vocabulary) and can use this knowledge to keep from purchasing more licenses when they already possess SAP shelfware.

 I don’t want to lead my readers too much, so I will let the reader come to their conclusion as to how much SAP talks to their customers about acquiring SAM software.

-* After this article was written SAP did eventually come out with a SAM MQ.
-However, that MQ was missing a very large number of SAM providers.
-The question still remains as to why SAP for so long did not have a SAM MQ and why when they did release it, so many vendors were left out and the overall MQ was so underwhelming.
+* After this article was written, SAP did eventually come out with a SAM MQ.
+However, MQ was missing a vast number of SAM providers.
+The question remains as to why SAP for so long did not have a SAM MQ and why when they did release it, so many vendors were left out, and the overall MQ was so underwhelming.

 The Lack of Gartner Coverage on SAP Applications

 This brings us to the topic of Gartner’s coverage of a category of software that the largest funders of Gartner would prefer that their customers no know anything about.